-36 Cost-sharing can be applied to the following populations including pregnant women and infants with family income at or above 150 percent FPL, qualified disabled and working individuals with income above 150 percent FPL, disabled working individuals eligible under the Ticket to Work and Work Incentives Improvement Act of 1999, disabled children eligible under the Family Opportunity Act (FOA), and medically needy individuals.
+35 Cost-sharing can be applied to the following populations, including pregnant women and infants with family income at or above 150 percent FPL, qualified disabled and working individuals with income above 150 percent FPL; disabled working individuals eligible under the Ticket to Work and Work Incentives Improvement Act of 1999; disabled children eligible under the Family Opportunity Act (FOA); and medically needy individuals.

-37 Washington's Children's Health Insurance Program (CHIP), the Medicaid program for children in households with incomes greater than 210 percent FPL, imposes modest premiums.
+36 Washington's Children's Health Insurance Program (CHIP), the Medicaid program for children in households with incomes greater than 210 percent FPL, imposes modest premiums.

-38 Medicaid cannot pay for "Institutes of Mental Disease" (IMD), or inpatient mental health services at a designated facility, for patients aged 21-64, or substance-use disorder (SUD) treatment, as this may require an inpatient stay and states have used 1115 waivers to allow IMD services for SUD and mental health services.
+37 Medicaid cannot pay for institutions for mental disease (IMDs) or inpatient mental health services at a designated facility for patients aged 21-64 or substance-use disorder (SUD) treatment.
+This may require an inpatient stay, and states have used 1115 waivers to allow IMD services for SUD and mental health services.

-39 Medicaid cannot pay for health services for incarcerated individuals, except for inpatient hospitalization.
+38 Medicaid cannot pay for health services for incarcerated individuals, except for inpatient hospitalization.
 Many states are seeking flexibility to provide services to individuals who are incarcerated as they approach their release date to support transitions to the community.

-40 Medicaid does not allow premiums except under certain circumstances.
+39 Medicaid does not allow premiums except under certain circumstances.
 Some states have obtained 1115 waivers to apply premiums and co-pays to the ACA expansion population.